aristoteleo/pantheon-cli/README.md

     /api-key kimi sk-... - Set Kimi key
     /api-key grok sk-... - Set Grok key

-# now can you use the CLI for various tasks, enjoy!
+# Ensure you have proper internet and API connection.
+You can now use the CLI for various tasks, enjoy!
 ```

 ### With RAG Database